jsantell/dancer.js/README.md

 * `unbind( name )` unsubscribes all callbacks of `name`.
 * `trigger( name )` calls all callbacks of `name`.

-### Beat
+### Kick

-Beats are detected when the amplitude (normalized values between 0 and 1) of a specified frequency, or the max amplitude over a range, is greater than the minimum threshold, as well as greater than the previously registered beat's amplitude, which is decreased by the decay rate per frame.
+Kicks are detected when the amplitude (normalized values between 0 and 1) of a specified frequency, or the max amplitude over a range, is greater than the minimum threshold, as well as greater than the previously registered kick's amplitude, which is decreased by the decay rate per frame.

-* `createBeat( options )` creates a new beat instance tied to the dancer instance, with an options object passed as an argument.
+* `createKick( options )` creates a new kick instance tied to the dancer instance, with an options object passed as an argument.
 Options listed below.
   * `frequency` the frequency (element of the spectrum) to check for a spike.
 Can be a single frequency (number) or a range (2 element array) that uses the frequency with highest amplitude.
 Default: `[ 0, 10 ]`
-  * `threshold` the minimum amplitude of the frequency range in order for a beat to occur.
+  * `threshold` the minimum amplitude of the frequency range in order for a kick to occur.
 Default: `0.3`
-  * `decay` the rate that the previously registered beat's amplitude is reduced by on every frame.
+  * `decay` the rate that the previously registered kick's amplitude is reduced by on every frame.
 Default: `0.02`
-  * `onBeat` the callback to be called when a beat is detected.
+  * `onKick` the callback to be called when a kick is detected.
-  * `offBeat` the callback to be called when there is no beat on the current frame.
+  * `offKick` the callback to be called when there is no kick on the current frame.

 Dancer Static Methods
 ---